What is a Secondary Storage? Types, Purposes, and Examples

 What is the Definition of the Term 'Secondary Storage'?

-When people ask, “What is a secondary storage?” they often refer to a category of non-volatile storage devices that can be internal or external to a computer system.
+When people ask, “What is secondary storage?” they often refer to non-volatile storage devices that can be internal or external to a computer system.

 Secondary storage is a supplementary data repository that complements a computer’s primary storage.
 It facilitates long-term data preservation and offers a cost-effective solution, although it may sacrifice speed in data retrieval compared to primary storage.